JagtapSagar/Motion-Planning-for-Self-Driving-Car/README.md

 Now that we have the path selected, a velocity profile must be generated for the controls to execute.
 In this project a Linear Ramp Velocity profile was used.
 This is computed using the vehicle’s current velocity, its desired final velocity (Eg, 0 mph for stop line, lead vehicle speed or the road speed limit for lane following), as well as the path length to next goal state.
 Alternative methods like Trapezoidal velocity profile also could have be used.
 This velocity planner does not handle all edge cases, but handles stop signs, lead dynamic obstacles, as well as nominal lane maintenance.
 The implementation of this can be found in velocity_planner.py.

-Latitude and Longitude controllers were also implemented in controller_2d.py using Stanley Controller and PID controller respectively to execute the motion plan.

 The images below illustrate both the output velocity profile (in yellow) generated during this simulation and the controller outputs.
 These plots pertain to the simulation described in the Simulation section below.

  <p align="center"><img src='https://github.com/JagtapSagar/Motion-Planning-for-Self-Driving-Car/blob/main/Images/control_feedback.gif' width="300" height="600"></p>